 The multiple images you take can be used for a timelapse video.
 Just place it on your video editing software and the result will be stunning.

-How to process multiple exposures into single star trail photo?
+How to process multiple exposures into a single star trail photo?

 Shooting multiple images is not the end of your shoot.
 You still have to process those images and stack them together to get your final product.